Jump to recipe →

 Pizzelles are a thin, sweet Italian wafer cookie that is especially popular around Christmas time.
 This homemade pizzelle recipe is classic, delicious, and fun to make!

 If you have never tried a pizzelle, imagine a very thin, crisp waffle.
 This is almost exactly what a pizzelle is like!
 However, pizzelles are a little bit sweeter than waffles.
 They are cookies, after all!
-And, they’re an especially irresistible cookie that I think you will adore.
+However, unlike any other cookie recipe, they’re an especially irresistible treat that I think you will adore.

 Authentic Pizzelle Recipe